19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 Contravention of order for restraint of property

-*Note: The short description of offences is for ease of reference only.

-Part VI — Offences included as serious offences with effect from 1st February 2008
+Part vi — Offences included as serious offences with effect from 1st February 2008

 Offences

-Description*
+Description: The short description of offences in this Schedule is for ease of reference only.\*

+\*Note

 Passports Act (Act 33 of 2007)